25 Tips for Controlling Pests In and Around Your Home

 White Vinegar to Deter Ants

 Ants leave a trail which makes it easier for other ants from the colony to find their way to food.
-To wash away the trail, use a solution made from 1/4 cup white vinegar, 2 cups water and 10 drops of peppermint or eucalyptus oil and help eliminate house pests.
+To wash away the trail, use a natural solution made from 1/4 cup white vinegar, 2 cups of water, and 10 drops of peppermint or eucalyptus oil and help eliminate house pests.